 Develop your musicianship through both theory and performance.
 Deepen your knowledge of musical history and cultures.
 Analyse the important role music plays in contemporary life.
 Learn how to research and write about specific musical genres and topics.
 Find out why music is such a central part of being human.

-Modules include: Writing about Music · Listening to Music · Music, Culture & Society · Musicianship · Music Theory · Performance Ensembles recitals and concerts.
+Modules include: Writing about Music • Listening to Music • Music, Culture & Society • Musicianship • Music Theory 1, plus a choice of performance ensembles.